When patients have been hospitalized, they need timely follow-up care to lessen their risk of readmission or complications.

 Lab Result Alerts

-Hospitals, medical centers and more are currently sending notifications of hospitalizations, ED visits, and COVID-19 lab orders and diagnoses through UHIN to other healthcare organizations.
-This real-time information allows care teams to coordinate interventions for their patients more effectively, especially those in greater need of physician oversight.
+Hospitals and medical centers can securely send notifications of hospitalizations, ED visits, and COVID-19 lab orders and diagnoses through UHIN to other healthcare organizations.
+Real-time CHIE Alerts enable care teams to coordinate interventions for patients more effectively, especially those in greater need of physician oversight.

 Your alerts experience can be customized to fit your needs.